soxueren/atsd/clients/r.md

-R is a programming language and software environment for statistical computing, analysis and graphing.
+R is a programming language and software environment for statistical computing, analysis, and graphing.
 R language is widely used among statisticians and data miners to develop statistical software and conduct data analytics.